 Climb mount Merapi.

-Tour of sulphur springs. about 8 years ago
+Tour of sulphur springs. over 8 years ago

 Indonesia has so many beautiful places to see: Here is my list:

 1. Kelimutu Lake in East Nusa Tenggara

 3. Gili Islands in Lombok

 6. Tana Toraja and Wakatobi in South Sulawesi

 And other thousands beautiful place.. almost 7 years agoAnswered by Kardoman Tumangger via Travellr.com